Planned Parenthood Advocacy Fund applauds Senate’s Passage of the Healthy Youth Act

 The bill empowering young people to stay safe and healthy now moves to the House

-BOSTON— The Planned Parenthood Advocacy Fund of Massachusetts (PPAF) applauds the Massachusetts Senate’s passage of An Act Relative to Healthy Youth, a bill that would ensure that a Massachusetts public school electing to teach sexuality education selects an appropriate curriculum that’s medically accurate, age-appropriate, and truly comprehensive.
+BOSTON— The Planned Parenthood Advocacy Fund of Massachusetts (PPAF) applauds the Massachusetts Senate’s passage of An Act Relative to Healthy Youth, a bill that would guarantee that any Massachusetts public school electing to teach sex education selects a curriculum that is medically accurate, age-appropriate, and truly comprehensive.